I. SUMMARY INFORMATION

 Please explain how the project led to results or learnings which could be transferred to other interested parties

 By now, the ‘ Nieuwe Dokken’, is considered as an important showcase of how the city can use the creative capabilities of its citizens and enterprises to create a sustainable, liveable environment in a densely populated area.
 To realize this project, DuCoop has established a very complex and interactive value-chain with different stakeholders (project developers, public utility companies, research institutions, architect and engineering offices, board of owners, local governments and government administrations, construction and technology companies, etc.).
 DuCoop owns no patented technology, but has created unique knowhow on the development, financing and implementation of sustainable projects.
 DuCoop is a living testbed for research- and innovation programmes.
 DuCoop shares its information with young engineering students and Phd-researchers (internships, master thesis research, research projects, interviews etc.).
-The demonstration project led to different awards (European Business Awards for the environment 2020 (silver), National Energy Globe Award (2019), Radical innovators prize (Climate) 2017) and attracts a lot of attention on scientific symposia and Techevents or guided tours for University students, project developers, real estate managers, clean tech developers, public administration, etc. In the future, DuCoop wants to use its knowhow and work with other partners, to create radical shifts in the environmental footprint of new housing projects and lead the way to energy positive neighbourhoods.
+The demonstration project led to different awards (European Business Awards for the environment 2020 (silver), National Energy Globe Award (2019), Radical innovators prize (Climate) 2017) and attracts a lot of attention on scientific symposia and Techevents or guided tours for University students, project developers, real estate managers, clean tech developers, public administration, etc.

 Is an evaluation report or any relevant independent evaluation source available?